 The map collection has worldwide coverage with a focus on California and the Central Valley.
 Of special interest are our aerial photographs, primarily of Fresno County, which date back to 1937.
 We also have large collections of atlases and gazetteers.
 The core map collection consists of maps published by U.S. federal and California state agencies such as the US and California Geological Surveys, most of which are acquired through the U.S. and California depository library programs.

-Call numbers for maps can be found via OneSearch (Books & Media).
+Maps and atlases can be found via OneSearch (Books & Media) and requested from within OneSearch by Fresno State students, staff, and faculty.
 Some titles are very large sets of maps which don't have the individual sheets listed in OneSearch.
-If you request sets like this, we will work with you to determine the specific sheets you need.
+If you need maps from sets like this, we will work with you to determine the specific sheets you need.
 Many maps can be borrowed for use outside the library.

 While walk-in access to the collection is currently not available, appointments for in-Library use can be made in advance.